cpplibv/libv/LIBV-TODO.md

 libv.ui: move x3 parse rules to globals with internal linkage to improve performance BUT ! static initialization order fiasco libv.parse: move x3 parse rules to globals with internal linkage to improve performance BUT ! static initialization order fiasco

+app.vm4_viewer: Camera controller class with lua binding

+libv.ui: Remove mask_watchMouse in favor of a single bool flag as mouse movement determines the other event targets

 app.vm4_viewer: light source mover

 app.vm4_viewer: Rulers: Display size rulers along the 3 dimension (3/6/9 value) of the max ranges